Altair: A Record of Battles

 Altair: A Record of Battles (将国のアルタイル, Shōkoku no Arutairu) is a Japanese manga series written and illustrated by Kotono Kato.
 It tells the story of Tuğril Mahmut, a young military officer and his exploits to protect his country from invasion by a neighboring empire.
 The manga was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Sirius from July 2007 to November 2023, with its chapters collected in 27 tankōbon volumes.

 A 24-episode anime television series adaptation, produced by MAPPA, aired from July to December 2017.
-Amazon Video streamed the series worldwide as it aired in Japan.
+Amazon Prime Video streamed the series worldwide as it aired in Japan.

 In 2017, Altair: A Record of Battles won the 41st Kodansha Manga Awards in the shōnen category.

 Plot

-Set in the western part of the great continent Rumeliana, Mahmut is a young war orphan and the youngest Pasha in the Türkiye Stratocracy who desires to ensure that war never occurs.
-Unfortunately, after an assassination of a politician, Türkiye is under the looming threat of the militaristic Balt-Rhein Empire.
+Set in the western part of the great continent Rumeliana, Mahmut is a young war orphan and the youngest Pasha in the Turkish stratocracy who desires to ensure that war never occurs.
+Unfortunately, after an assassination of a politician, Turkey is under the looming threat of the militaristic Balt-Rhein Empire.
 After playing a vital role in solving two schemes within his country, Mahmut sets out on a journey to see more the outside world, only to witness Balt-Rhein's growing influence on the continent.
 To protect his homeland, Mahmut and his companions travel across West Rumeliana to form alliances between his country and the other nations to face against the Balt-Rhein Empire and their frightening expansionist movement.
-With the creation of the Tripartite Military Alliance with Greater Türkiye, Republic of Venedik, and Urado Kingdom, and the cooperation of the Cuore Alliance, the Anti-Imperial Alliance battles against the Balt-Rhein Empire in the Great Rumeliana War.
+With the creation of the Tripartite Military Alliance with Greater Turkey, Republic of Venedik, and Urado Kingdom, and the cooperation of the Cuore Alliance, the Anti-Imperial Alliance battles against the Balt-Rhein Empire in the Great Rumeliana War.